 Buck Colbert Franklin Memorial Civil Rights Lecture

 The Buck Colbert Franklin Memorial Civil Rights Lecture honors one of the first black attorneys in Tulsa and Oklahoma.
-In the aftermath of the 1921 Tulsa Race Riot, Franklin served his community and his profession by assisting victims of the riot.
-Working from a tent because his office and home were destroyed during the riot, he represented clients, filed briefs and fought back against the injustice of the riot and the city’s assault on the Tulsa black community.
+In the aftermath of the 1921 Tulsa Race Massacre, Franklin served his community and his profession by assisting victims.
+Working from a tent because his office and home had been destroyed, he represented clients, filed briefs and fought back against the injustice of the massacre and the city’s assault on the Tulsa black community.
 The lecture also honors the legacy of his son, the distinguished historian John Hope Franklin, who delivered the first lecture in the series.

 The Stephanie K. Seymour Distinguished Lecture in Law